Here’s How to Meet all the Disney Princesses at Epcot

 Since so many people get in line early, I knew this was odd.
 Plus, let’s face it, I’m never the first person in line for anything.

-A few minutes later, I discovered that Belle had a similar fate on this day.
-So I had to scramble to rework my schedule quickly.
+A few minutes later, I discovered that Belle had a similar fate.
+So I had to scramble to rework my schedule.

 For me, it wasn’t a big deal.
 I returned on another day to get pictures to update our character articles.